rg089/rg089.github.io/_pages/courses.md

 - **CSE101: Introduction to Programming** *(Monsoon'19, Prof. Vikram Goyal, A)*

 <p class="panel-note" markdown="1"><i class="fa fa-info-circle"></i> <b>Aside:</b> Since I took a few ML courses on online platforms (as listed below) in my 2nd year, I didn't take *CSE343: Machine Learning* or *CSE641: Deep Learning* at IIIT-D because I had covered the basics of these courses elsewhere.
 Instead, I directly jumped into
-*CSE642: Advanced Machine Learning* and *CSE663A: Meta-Learning*, both of which required ML and DL as prerequisites and were more advanced in nature.
+*CSE642: Advanced Machine Learning* and *CSE663A: Meta-Learning*, both of which required ML and DL as prerequisites and were more advanced in nature (especially since i was the only 3rd year undergrad in a class of mostly Masters and PhD students).
 These two courses were extremely enjoyable and well-taught, and I learnt a lot from both of them.</p>

 ---